 Why does endometriosis cause pain?

-Pain is THE MAIN SYMPTOM of endometriosis and nearly all women suffering the disease will suffer from debilitating pain.
+Pain is THE MAIN SYMPTOM with endometriosis and nearly all women suffering the disease will suffer from debilitating pain.
 Unfortunately for some the symptom of pain can be constant, while for others it will only happen at certain times of the month.

 As well as the pain reaction caused by the implants of endometriosis, certain actions and functions of the body can cause pain – like menstruation, ovulation, bowel movements, and intercourse.